 Hey, friends!
 Can’t sleep?
 Lately, neither can I. It’s starting to drive me a bit nuts.
 I’m sure you can relate if you’ve also laid awake every night staring at your ceiling, waiting for a restful night’s sleep to find you.
 Maybe you’re dealing with anxiety, or maybe chronic pain keeps you awake.
-(Been there, felt that!).
-Either way, not sleeping well has a negative impact on our health and well-being.
-In this blog post, I share tips detailing how to fall asleep when you can’t, so that we all can get more time asleep and less time tossing and turning.
+Either way, not sleeping well has a negative impact on your health and well-being.
+Keep reading for tips on how to fall asleep when you can’t, so you can hopefully spend more time asleep and less time tossing and turning.

 This blog post contains affiliate links, and I may earn from qualifying purchases at no extra cost to you.
 I am not a medical doctor.
 Please consult a medical professional before beginning any supplements.
 Full disclaimer here.

 The first solution on my list of tips for sleeping better is melatonin.
 Maybe you’ve already heard about this trick.
-If you haven’t, allow me to give you a brief rundown of what it is.
+If you haven’t, let me give you a brief rundown of what it is.
 Melatonin is a hormone your body makes that lets you know when it’s time to sleep.
-Basically, when it starts to get dark out, your body starts producing melatonin, and it can help you relax so that you feel ready for bed.
+Basically, when it starts to get dark out, your body starts producing melatonin.
+This hormone can help you relax so that you feel ready for bed.

-For some people, especially those with low levels of melatonin, taking the hormone as a supplement can help them fall asleep.
-It is recommended that you take the lowest level of melatonin needed to help you sleep.
-Start with taking .5 mg or 1 mg between 30 minutes and one hour before bedtime and see how that works before taking any higher doses.
+For some people, especially those with low melatonin levels, taking the hormone as a supplement can help them fall asleep.
+Healthline recommends that you take the lowest level of melatonin needed to help you sleep.
+Start with taking .5 mg or one mg between 30 minutes and one hour before bedtime and see how that works before taking any higher doses.

-Olly Melatonin Gummies get rave reviews on Amazon and each gummy contains 1.5 mg of melatonin.
-Olly also lists all the ingredients, so you can see what’s in the product.
+Olly Melatonin Gummies get rave reviews on Amazon, and each gummy contains 1.5 mg of melatonin.
+Olly also lists all the ingredients, so you can easily see what’s in the product.
 If you want tablets that you can cut with a pill cutter, Nature Made Melatonin also gets high reviews on Amazon.
-These tablets come in 3 and 5 mg doses.
+These tablets come in three- and five-mg doses.

 Drink Sleepytime Tea